-- Zenhaven uses talalay latex, while Spindle uses Dunlop latex
+- Zenhaven uses talalay processed latex, while Spindle uses Dunlop processed latex.

 - Zenhaven is flippable, with two firmness options in one; Spindle gives four comfort level options